Do you need my official transcripts for me to be accepted?

 Military credits recommended by the American Council on Education (ACE) or awarded by the Community College of the Air Force (CCAF) can be transferred to Wright State.
 We welcome any courses taken at civilian colleges/universities as long as they are regionally accredited by one of the agencies: Middle States, New England, North Central, Northwest, Southern, and Western Associations of Colleges and Schools.
 Each academic department will determine how your military credits will be applied toward your major.

-To find out how to order an official transcript from them, please visit our Veteran and Military Center's page.
+To find out how to order an official transcript, please visit our Veteran and Military Center website.

 Which credits will transfer to Wright State?